Bill Good Marketing

 By tracking engagement, financial advisors can fine-tune their social media strategy and attract more potential clients.

-8. Learn About Your industry
+8. Learn About Your Industry

 The financial industry is constantly changing, so it’s important for financial advisors to stay up-to-date with industry news.